San Antonio de Ureca

 San Antonio de Ureca, also known as Ureka or Ureca is a village in Bioko Sur, Equatorial Guinea, south of Malabo on the island of Bioko.

 The town of Ureka is included among the wettest areas in the world; it receives about 10,450 millimeters (418 ins) of rainfall annually.
 It is the wettest place in Africa.

+Climate

+This region on Bioko Island is the wettest place on the African continent.
+During the drier season from November to March, tourists flock to see marine turtles come ashore and lay eggs.
+Annual rainfall averages 10,450 mm.